-The offered notes will be available in minimum denominations or notional amounts of \$100,000 and \$1,000 integral multiples in book-entry form only.
+The offered notes (other than the auction rate notes) will be available in minimum denominations or notional amounts of \$100,000 and \$1,000 integral multiples in book-entry form only.
+The auction rate notes will be available for purchase in minimum denominations of \$25,000 and any integral multiple thereof in book-entry form only.